Report a problem with your pay

 - Related links

 This page applies to departments and agencies served by the Pay Centre.
 Employees of departments and agencies not served by the Pay Centre should contact their departmental compensation unit.
-All employees, regardless of department or agency, can submit Phoenix Feedback forms.
+All employees, regardless of department or agency, can submit My Pay Enquiry forms.

 All employees should request additional guidance from their manager, departmental human resources (HR) unit and finance unit, as pay-related information and processes are subject to change.